 Switching from toilet paper to toilet cloth, or family cloth, is easier than you might think.
 It's also really good for the environment as it saves on paper!
 Here's how my family did it.

 Now I have really gone to the crunchy side… I have sworn off buying toilet paper for good!
 It's been replaced by the luxurious feel of fleece, and it's the cutest darn toilet paper I've ever seen.

-Why ditch the paper?
-Because reusable toilet paper saves tons of money – for the price of one and a half or two packages of 12 to 24 rolls, you can have reusable cloth toilet paper that lasts for years.
+Reusable toilet paper saves tons of money – for the price of one and a half or two packages of 12 to 24 rolls, you can have reusable cloth toilet paper that lasts for years.
 Saves the green in your wallet and in the environment.
-But the best benefit is the luxuriously soft feel of fleece you’ll notice on your bum – seriously, it is SO soft that I have no desire to go back.
+But the best benefit is the luxuriously soft feel of fleece you'll notice on your bum – seriously, it is SO soft that I have no desire to go back.
 Toilet paper now feels so scratchy and uncomfortable!